spapas/spapas.github.io/content/react-redux-tutorial.rst

     };

-As we can see it just checks if the ``id`` has a value and creates the url and the method for the update (either a ``POST`` when creatign a new book or a ``PUT`` when updating an existing one).
-It will then ``dispatch`` the ``submittingChanged`` action to change the UI and do the ajax call.
+As we can see it just checks if the ``id`` has a value and creates the url and the HTTP method for the update (either a ``POST`` when creatign a new book or a ``PUT`` when updating an existing one).
+It will then ``dispatch`` the ``submittingChanged`` action to change the UI (disable the buttons) and do the ajax call.
 When the call returns, if everything was ok it will ``dispatch`` the ``submittingChanged`` (with false as a parameter), the ``showSuccessNotification`` (with success as parameter), either ``updateBookResult`` or ``addBookResult`` with the retrieved data as paramater (depending if there was an ``id``) and finally it will change the URL to ``/`` to display the books table.
-If there was an error will once again dispatch the ``submittingChanged`` action to turn off the submit flag of the state and ``showErrorNotification`` with information on the error.
-The url won't change so that the user will be able to fix the error.
+If there was an error it will once again dispatch the ``submittingChanged`` action to turn off the submit flag of the state and ``showErrorNotification`` with information on the error.
+The url won't change so that the user will be able to fix the error and retry submitting.

 The ``del`` function is a little different.
-We bind not only with ``id`` but also with ``dispatch`` because we don't call it through ``handleSubmit`` (since when deleting no validation is actually needed) but directly as the ``onclick`` handler of the delete button.
+We bind not only with ``id`` but also with ``dispatch`` because we don't call it through ``handleSubmit`` (since when deleting no validation is actually needed) but directly as the ``onclick`` handler of the delete button (so we must pass dispatch manually):

 .. code::